234 Students Inducted into GS Honor Society

-On Wednesday, March 9, faculty, staff, friends, and family gathered at Columbia University's Presidential Ballroom in the Faculty House (with some guests joining via a virtual livestream) to celebrate the induction of 101 students into the School of General Studies Honor Society.
-The ceremony was followed by a reception for inductees to mingle with their fellow GS Honor Society members, as well GS administrators and staff members.
+On Thursday, November 10, faculty, staff, friends, and family gathered at the Rotunda of Columbia University's Low Library to celebrate the induction of a record 234 students into the School of General Studies Honor Society.
+The ceremony was followed by a reception in the Faculty Room for inductees to mingle with their fellow GS Honor Society members, as well GS administrators and staff members.

 The GS Honor Society was created in 1997 to recognize the exceptional academic achievements of GS students who have earned a cumulative GPA of at least 3.8 in more than 30 points of academic coursework at Columbia.

-Eli's remarks were followed by the presentation of the new members by Victoria Rosner, Dean of Academic Affairs.
+LeDesma’s remarks were followed by the presentation of the new members by Caroline Marvin, the recently appointed Dean of Academic Affairs.

-Among those inducted this spring are 25 students enrolled in the School’s dual-degree programs with List College of Jewish Theological Seminary, Sciences Po in France, City University of Hong Kong, and Trinity College Dublin, and students from countries all around the world, including Bolivia, Taiwan, Italy, South Africa, Israel, and Ireland.
-14 US veterans and 4 students who served in the armed forces of other nations, 25 first-generation college students, and 30 students who began their studies at community college were also inducted.
+Among those inducted this spring are 140 students enrolled in the School’s dual-degree programs with List College of Jewish Theological Seminary, Sciences Po in France, City University of Hong Kong, and Trinity College Dublin, and 103 international students from countries all around the world, including Brazil, Canada, Lebanon, Morocco, Norway, and Taiwan.
+8 US veterans and 18 students who served in the armed forces of other nations, 34 first-generation college students, and 6 students with children were also among those inducted.

 The chief aim of the GS Honor Society is to cultivate interaction among those committed to intellectual discovery and academic excellence.
 The only group of its kind at the University, the Society offers opportunities throughout the year for its student and alumni members to interact with one another, as well as with the faculty who enjoy working with such outstanding scholars.